struggledgamerz/VidXpress/replit.md

 ## Troubleshooting

 ### Bot Not Responding
-- Check that TELEGRAM_BOT_TOKEN is set correctly
+- Check that TELEGRAM_BOT_TOKEN is set correctly in Secrets
-- Verify the webhook URL is accessible (check logs)
+- Verify the workflow is running (check Console tab)
+- Look for "Bot is now polling for messages!" in the logs
 - Ensure the bot is not blocked by Telegram

 ### Download Failures